SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-database.md

 Below, you can find SQL Server recommendations based on your SysKit Point subscription plan and your environment's size.

 {% hint style="warning" %}
+**Please note!**
-**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to run SysKit Point smoothly.
+**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment**.
+The larger the environment, the more resources will be required to run SysKit Point smoothly.
 {% endhint %}

 {% hint style="success" %}